 Obtaining mortgage "pre-approval" is another thing entirely.
 It means that you have in hand a lender's written commitment to put together a loan for you (subject only to the particular house you want to buy passing the lender's appraisal).
+Pre-approval makes you a strong buyer, welcomed by sellers.
 With most other purchasers, sellers must tie the house up on a contract while waiting to see if the would-be buyer can really obtain financing.